NethServer/docs/administrator-manual/en/base_system.rst

 * private networks, like LANs, must follow address's convention from RFC1918 document.
   See :ref:`RFC1918-section`

-Every network interface as a specific role which determinates its behavior.
+Every network interface has a specific role which determinates its behavior.
 Roles are identified by colors.
 Each role correspond to a well-known zone with special network traffic rules:

 * *green*: local network.
 Hosts on this network can access any other configured network